Injective metrizability and the duality theory of cubings: Preliminaries

 The halfspace structure of a median space is fundamental to our technique.
-In fact, we will make good use of an isometric median embedding $\rho_{_X}$ of a median space $X$ into an $L^1$ space, constructed as follows (Theorem 5.1 and corollary 5.3 in \cite{Chatterji_Drutu_Haglund-measured_spaces_with_walls}): \begin{itemize} \item{\bf Construction of a `Transverse Measure', $\mu$: } one starts by constructing the set $\hsm{W}(X)$ of all pairs of the form $\{h,X\minus h\}$ where $h$ ranges over the halfspaces of $X$; it then turns out that a natural $\sigma$-algebra $\hsm{B}(X)$ exists on $\hsm{W}(X)$, together with a measure $\mu$, such that $\mu\hsm{W}(x|y)=\dist{x}{y}$ for all $x,y\in X$, where $\hsm{W}(x|y)$ denotes the subset of all pairs $\{h,X\minus h\}\in\hsm{W}(X)$ satisfying $x\in h$ and $y\in X\minus h$. \item{\bf Embedding in $L^1(\mu)$: } fixing a base-point $b\in X$, map a point $x\in X$ to the function $\charf{\hsm{W}(x|b)}$.
+In fact, we will make good use of an isometric median embedding $\rho_{_X}$ of a median space $X$ into an $L^1$ space, constructed as follows (Theorem 5.1 and Corollary 5.3 in \cite{Chatterji_Drutu_Haglund-measured_spaces_with_walls}): \begin{itemize} \item{\bf Construction of a `Transverse Measure', $\mu$: } one starts by constructing the set $\hsm{W}(X)$ of all pairs of the form $\{h,X\minus h\}$ where $h$ ranges over the halfspaces of $X$; it then turns out that a natural $\sigma$-algebra $\hsm{B}(X)$ exists on $\hsm{W}(X)$, together with a measure $\mu$, such that $\mu\hsm{W}(x|y)=\dist{x}{y}$ for all $x,y\in X$, where $\hsm{W}(x|y)$ denotes the subset of all pairs $\{h,X\minus h\}\in\hsm{W}(X)$ satisfying $x\in h$ and $y\in X\minus h$. \item{\bf Embedding in $L^1(\mu)$: } fixing a base-point $b\in X$, map a point $x\in X$ to the function $\charf{\hsm{W}(x|b)}$.
 This map is a median-preserving isometric embedding. \end{itemize}

 The case of locally-finite (or, equivalently, proper) cubings is well known (\cite{Sageev-thesis,Roller-duality,Chepoi-median_graphs,Niblo_Roller-property_T}) to fall under the purview of this construction while lending itself to analysis by simple combinatorial (rather than measure-theoretic) tools.
-We seek to capitalize on this fact in Section~\ref{section:geometry of cubings}, where we use this embedding to study the geometry of cubings endowed with a piecewise-$\ell^\infty$ geometry.
+We seek to capitalize on this fact in Section~\ref{section:geometry of cubings}, where we use this embedding, realized as a weighted counting measure (see, e.g. Lemma~\ref{lemma:rep map}), to study the geometry of cubings endowed with a piecewise-$\ell_\infty$ geometry.

 Finally, some quick observations regarding the ambiguous relationship between median spaces and injective spaces are in order.
 Analyzing Isbell's construction of injective envelopes it is easy to verify that, if $X$ is an injective space and $Y$ is a subspace of $X$ then the inclusion of $Y$ into $X$ extends to an embedding of the envelope $\epsilon Y$ in $X$.
 The same construction enables one to prove that the injective envelope of three points is either an interval (degenerate or non-degenerate) or a tripod---a space isometric to a metric tree with four vertices and three leaves standing in bijective correspondence with the initial triple of points.
 Thus, for any triple of points $x,y,z$ in an injective space $X$, the median set $M(x,y,z)$ is non-empty!